mmcgraw73/TNGBL./README.md

 _TNGs/tangibles/a thing that is perceptible by touch._

 a vanilla JavaScript MVC application created for collectors that aims to make categorizing and documenting your collection as easy as possible.
-TNGs also has the ablitly to create an anonomous album to showcase and share a collection using [IMGUR's](https://apidocs.imgur.com/#intro) API
+TNGs also has the ablitly to

 #### why do i need TNGs?

 - allows you to quickly define object models for your collectible with as many/few properties as you'd like
 - export/save spreadsheet/csv to Google Cloud  [Google Docs API](https://developers.google.com/docs/api)
-- generates an IMGUR album to showcase your collection
+- create an anonomous album to showcase and share a collection using [IMGUR's](https://apidocs.imgur.com/#intro) API
+- creates a `reactive` local storage database in the form of a JSON object

 #### other features / road map